-2. You can choose the activities you want to take.
+2. You choose the activities you want to take every week.

-Sometimes at home you are defined by being a “soccer player”, a “dancer” or a “theater kid” … Kamaji allows you to be SO much more than that.
-Our campers like trying all different activities.
+Sometimes at home kids are defined by being a “soccer player”, a “dancer” or a “theater kid” … Kamaji allows you to be SO much more than that.
+Our campers enjoy trying all different activities.
 If you want to try horseback riding for the first time and you decide you love it, you can sign up for it every week after that.

 If you discover you LOVE ceramics, great, you can keep signing up for it!
 Kamaji girls don’t have just one “thing”; they can LOVE the waterfront activities AND art AND dance AND the climbing wall!

 Kamaji counselors are great.
 They will be the first ones to jump in a mud puddle with you after it rains, be your buddy down at free swim or let you dress them up in a ridiculous costume to wear to dinner.
 But they are also the first ones to give you a hug if you look like you need one.
 They are the ones to talk to if you don’t feel well or if you miss home.
 You are never alone at camp.

 Typically, about half of our counselors grew up at Kamaji so they know the ins-and-outs of camp; the other half might be new to camp and can relate with EXACTLY how you feel!
 Like I said, Kamaji counselors are the greatest.

 4. You learn to do a LOT at Kamaji.

 The activities are fun to do but they are also fun because you are learning a new skill.
 It feels rewarding to accomplish something you’ve never done before.
 In our sailing program you will learn how to actually rig a boat and sail it by yourself (eventually!).